 Examples on this page cover tracked controller usage, headset button access, and eye tracking.
 Make sure to copy the example to your project before modifying it.
 These examples are constantly updated, and any changes might be overwritten.

-Note: In order to successfully use all the example features, you need to have a Varjo headset connected.
+Note: In order to successfully use all the example features, you need to have your Varjo headset connected.

-- Create a folder in a preferred place (for example C:\sources) where you want to clone the Varjo Example project.
+- Create a folder in the preferred place (for example C:\sources) where you want to clone the Varjo Example project.
 Clone the VarjoUnrealExamples github repository.

 - Right-click on the VarjoSample.uproject file in VarjoUnrealExamples\VarjoSample, select Switch Unreal Engine version… and select the engine folder compiled by you from the list.

 - Open the project by double-clicking on the .uproject file.